Thornbury, Bradford: Transport

 where Leeds Road, Gipsy Street, and Dick Lane encircle a roughly triangular green space.

 New Pudsey 1 mi east is the nearest railway station.

-Thornbury is served by First Bradford's 72, 508, 611/X11, 660, 711, 714, X6, M and MORR bus services.
+Thornbury is served by First Bradford's 72, 508 (First Halifax), X11, 671 and X6 bus services and TLC Travel's 660 service.

 Sport

 To the east of Thornbury is the Phoenix Park Golf Course.

+Thornbury Trojans reached the national final of the Amateur Baseball Cup in 1937, along with Birmingham side Durex, a final that was never played.

 Notable people

 The poet and novelist Joolz Denby lives in Thornbury.